Interview: Agon from Project Nightfall

 How would you encourage more stores to join apps like Too Good To Go as an easy solution to their food waste?

 We need to call them out!
 Literally, go to the store manager and ask about their level of food waste.
 Chances are it's HIGH!
 So why wouldn't they want to join such a great initiative?
 Run an Internet campaign getting people to tag stores on Facebook.
 The internet can be very powerful!

 And finally, what’s your personal top tip for fighting food waste?

-If we say supermarkets and big food stores are like those labels and stations, they also can greatly influence people's behavior.
-Supermarkets and big stores need to set trends!
-The need to sell and create smaller portions of food to avoid waste.
-They need to put more effort into "don't waste campaigns".
-If they simply try harder to control it on an internal level, society will make a huge move to drastically reduce its waste.
+If we say supermarkets and big food stores are like those labels and stations, they also can greatly influence people's behaviour.
+The need to create and sell smaller portions of food to avoid waste.
+They need to put more effort into food waste campaigns.
+If they simply try harder to control it on an internal level, society will move to drastically reduce its waste.